English Speaking Counseling in Tokyo Japan

 Welcome to the home page of the Tokyo Meguro Counseling Center.

 Some of the more common problems that the therapists at the Tokyo Meguro Counseling Center have experience treating include self-confidence problems, relationship/family problems, depression and manic depression, anxiety (GAD) and panic disorder, eating disorders, obsessive compulsive disorder (OCD) phobias, social anxiety disorder (SAD), alcohol and substance abuse, ADD and ADHD treatment, traumatic experiences (PTSD)/child abuse, feelings of unreality, sleep disturbances, psychosomatic (mind/body) disorders, women's issues, gay, lesbian and transgender issues, sex addiction, and child and adolescent disturbances.
 The Tokyo Meguro Counseling Center therapists have considerable experience in the treatment of anxiety and depression in Tokyo.
+See an article on Depession in the Tokyo Families Magazine.

 Clients who entrust the Meguro Counseling Center with their counseling needs are treated kindly and professionally, and the work at hand in the care of these persons and their issues is taken extremely seriously.